Send events

 The SDK serialises camelCase field names to snake_case on the wire

 (`userId` → `user_id`, `occurredAt` → `occurred_at`).
-You don't have to
+When you call the

 ## Pick stable event types